samlevine03/gopoker/README.md

 external data sources.
 Furthermore, I didn't want to use a Monte Carlo simulation to calculate the equity.

+## Benchmarks

+To check out the benchmarks, run `./bench.sh`.
+If you can't run the script, try running `chmod +x bench.sh` first.
+You can also just run `go test ./benchmarks -bench=. -v` in the root directory.

+This will run two tests, one for hand evaluation, and the other for heads-up preflop equity calculation.
+It should take around 15-20 seconds for this to complete.
+We include the `-benchtime=5` flag to increase the benchmark time to 5 seconds, as the default 1 second is too short to get useful results for equity calculation (which is the slower of the two benchmarks).

 ### Hand Evaluation

 My approach is based on [Cactus Kev's Poker Hand Evaluator.](http://suffe.cool/poker/evaluator.html)